tum-ens/urbs/doc/implementdoc/param-tech.rst

-**Storage Power Installed**, :math:`K_{vs}^\text{p}`, ``m.storage_dict['inst-cap-p'][(min(m.stf), sit, sto, com)]]``: The parameter :math:`K_{vs}^\text{p}` represents the amount of charging/discharging power of a storage :math:`s` storing commodity :math:`c` in a site :math:`v` and support timeframe :math:`y`, that is already installed to the energy system at the beginning of the model horizon.
+**Storage Power Installed**, :math:`K_{vs}^\text{p}`, ``m.storage_dict['inst-cap-p'][(min(m.stf), sit, sto, com)]]``: The parameter :math:`K_{vs}^\text{p}` represents the amount of charging/discharging power of a storage :math:`s` storing commodity :math:`c` in a site :math:`v`, that is already installed to the energy system at the beginning of the modeling horizon.
 The unit of this parameter is MW.
 The related section for this parameter in the spreadsheet corresponding to the first support timeframe can be found under the "Storage" sheet.
 Here each row represents a storage technology :math:`s` in a site :math:`v` that stores a